 Burns are caused by different activities and sources, including:

-- Car accidents where there may be spilled fuel or hot surfaces
+Car accidents may cause burns due to spilled fuel or hot surfaces.

 Complications From Burn Injuries

-One of the more serious aspects of burns is the complications that they can cause.
-Some of those complications can be life-changing or even life-threatening, including:
+One of the more serious aspects of a burn injury case is the complications it can potentially cause.
+Serious burn injuries may become be life-changing or even life-threatening due to: